-We stick to the industry standard of a 3mm bleed on each edge for Digital Printing.
-Signs require 10mm & PVC Banners require 50 mm bleed on each edge instead.
+We stick to the industry standard of a 3mm bleed on each edge.
+The only products we produce that use a different bleed are our PVC Banners which need a 25mm bleed on each edge instead.

 HOW BIG SHOULD MY SAFE ZONE BE?